beaker-project/beaker/documentation/user-guide/customizing-installation.rst

    The built-in :py:mod:`chr` function, which returns a byte with the given integer value.

+.. py:data:: distro

+   The distro which is being provisioned.
+This object has the following
+   attributes:

+   ``name``
+        Name of the distro, for example "Fedora-Server-21_Alpha".

+   ``osversion``
+        Object representing the distro's version.

+   ``osversion.osminor``
+        OS minor version (the portion after the first period).

+   ``osversion.osmajor``
+        Object representing the OS major version.

+   ``osversion.osmajor.name``
+        Name portion of the OS major version, for example "Fedora".

+   ``osversion.osmajor.number``
+        Numerical portion of the OS major version, for example "21".
+Note that this is a string, not an integer, because it might be "rawhide".

+   ``osversion.osmajor.osmajor``
+        Complete OS major version string, for example "Fedora21".

+.. py:data:: distro_tree

+   The distro tree which is being provisioned.
+This object has the following
+   attributes:

+   ``arch``
+        Object representing the CPU architecture which this tree was built for.

+   ``arch.arch``
+        Name of the CPU architecture which this tree was built for, for example "x86_64".

+   ``url_in_lab(lab_controller)``
+        A method which returns a URL for this distro tree in the given lab.

+   ``variant``
+        Name of the distro variant, for example "Server".
+This may also be empty.

 .. py:data:: job_whiteboard

    The value of the job whiteboard.